-Many people have the same questions when thinking about traveling with us.
 Below, we've prepared a list of common questions that we receive to help you further understand the volunteer experience.
 After reading the FAQs, if you still have questions, send us an email at [email protected].
 We are always happy to help!

 Who Can Volunteer?

 Do I have to have a certain skill set to volunteer?

 No!
 We welcome volunteers from all walks of life to participate in our programs.
 Because of our year-round programming and clinical services, there are always projects that need to be accomplished.
 We have extensive experience hosting non-medical volunteers - film students, IT Specialists, journalists.
 We are more than happy to coordinate a unique experience based on your skill set and interests, as well as the needs of the project site!

 Absolutely!
 We welcome volunteers of all ages and educational backgrounds.
 Families are also welcome to volunteer together!